 Paying the Price: Killing the Children of Iraq

-John Pilger investigates the effects of sanctions on the Iraqi civilian population and reveals that the ten years of extraordinary isolation, enforced by Britain and the US and imposed by the United Nations, has resulted in a higher number of deaths compared with the WWII atomic bombings of Hiroshima and Nagasaki.
-Paying the Price: Killing the Children of Iraq highlights the misery caused to the people of Iraq by the illegal bombing campaign carried out by the UK and US in the nation’s northern and southern ‘no-fly zones’.
+John Pilger investigates the effects of economic sanctions on the Iraqi civilian population, revealing that a decade of extreme isolation—enforced by Britain and the United States and imposed by the United Nations—resulted in a death toll that exceeded that of the atomic bombings of Hiroshima and Nagasaki.
+Paying the Price: Killing the Children of Iraq highlights the suffering inflicted on the Iraqi people by both the sanctions regime and the illegal bombing campaigns carried out by the UK and US in Iraq’s northern and southern ‘no-fly zones’.

 0 Comments